Prohelion/prohelion.github.io/docs/Motor Controllers/Wavesculptor200_Datasheet/Mechanical.md

 # Mechanical

 The WaveSculptor controller is mounted into position using three rubber mounted M6 shoulder bolts.
 All dimensions in this section are with the controller mounted in position on a horizontal surface.
-For full details regarding positioning and fixing of the WaveSculptor, please refer to the User's Manual document available on the Prohelion website.
+For full details regarding positioning and fixing of the WaveSculptor, please refer to the [User Manual](http://localhost:4000/WaveSculptor_Motor_Controllers/WaveSculptor200_User_Manual/Overview.html) document available on the Prohelion website.

 | WaveSculptor enclosure length | 500 | mm | Note 22 |
 | WaveSculptor enclosure width | 172 | mm | Note 22 |